LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 TODO: Example code for CreateDevice.

 #### Special Considerations

-A layer may want to associate it's own private data with one or more Vulkan objects.
+A layer may want to associate its own private data with one or more Vulkan objects.
 Two common methods to do this are hash maps and object wrapping.
 The loader supports layers wrapping any Vulkan object including dispatchable objects.
 Layers which wrap objects should ensure they always unwrap objects before passing them down the chain.
 This implies the layer must intercept every Vulkan command which uses the object in question.
 Layers above the object wrapping layer will see the wrapped object.

 Alternatively, a layer may want to use a hash map to associate data with a given object.
 The key to the map could be the object.
-Alternatively, for dispatchable objects at a given level (eg device or instance) the may layer may want data associated with the all command for the VkDevice or VkInstance.
+Alternatively, for dispatchable objects at a given level (e.g. device or instance) the layer may want to associated data with all commands for the VkDevice or VkInstance.
 Since there are multiple dispatchable objects for a given VkInstance or VkDevice, the VkDevice or VkInstance object is not a great map key.
-Instead the layer should use the dispatch table pointer withbin the VkDevice or VkInstance since that will be unique for a given VkInstance or VkDevice.
+Instead the layer should use the dispatch table pointer within the VkDevice or VkInstance since that will be unique for a given VkInstance or VkDevice.

 Layers which create dispatchable objects take special care.
 Remember that loader trampoline code normally fills in the dispatch table pointer in the newly